thomascgray/fantasy-content-generator/README.md

 _If you want to use content taken from other sources, please check with their licensing first.
 For example, D&D 5E content is OK, as long its from the SRD._

+## Releasing

+With permission to release, simply run any one of;

+- `npm run publish:patch`
+- `npm run publish:minor`
+- `npm run publish:major`

+from your CLI and follow the steps.
+Requires NPM to be installed locally on your machine.

 # Credits

 [d100 Community](https://www.reddit.com/r/d100/) - Endless Inspiration